BattleBrisket/README/README.md

 ## My Leadership Philosophy

-I believe people deliver their best work when empowered with the *freedom* and *authority* to get the job done.
+I believe people deliver their best work when empowered with the **freedom** and **authority** to get the job done.
 I've learned that most people aren't even fully aware of their own potential, because the company structures around them stifle potential output.
+I consequently look to maximize the area that my team has to move around by minimizing restrictions placed on them.

-The fastest way for me to go looking for a policy sledgehammer is to tell me "We don't do things like that around here."
+Some of the greatest ideas follow the comment, "We've never done things like that around here."

 ## My answers to [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/ "What to ask in the first 1:1")